AmeliaES/ameliaes.github.io/_pages/projects.md

 ## Example side projects (for developing skills)

+-**Testing and R package development**

+I've recently been learning about software testing.
+With this in mind I've made sure to implement tests in an [R package I've been developing](https://github.com/AmeliaES/susiexR).
+This is work in progress but I'm enjoying the creativity involved in testing and writing unit tests.
+My priority now is to implement tests in older projects below.

+<span style="color:#188db8">Skills: unit tests (R testthat and codecov), automated tests/GitHub actions/Continuous Integration</span>

+-**My first PHP/MySQL CRUD (Create, Read, Update, Delete) application**

+In this mini project I combined my PHP and MySQL skills to build a simple application on a local Apache server.
+More details can be found on my GitHub repo [here](https://github.com/AmeliaES/eCommerce-admin-panel).

+<span style="color:#188db8">Skills: PHP, MySQL, Apache, web server</span>

+-**My first raspberry pi project, connecting to Lothian Bus API and displaying when the next bus is on a raspberry pi**

+I recently bought my first raspberry pi, and am absolutely hooked by all the cool projects people have made using them.
+I love how easy it is to combine hardware with software.
+For my first project I have kept it simple resttricting myself to only buying a small LCD screen from the pi shop.
+The LCD screen displays when the next bus departs from my local bus stop.
+I have a cron job run a Python script every minute of every day.
+This Python script uses the Edinburgh Lothian Bus API to fetch real time live bus data.
+Read more about it and see the code on my [GitHub repo](https://github.com/AmeliaES/raspberry-pi-bus-tracker).

+<span style="color:#188db8">Skills: Python, API, Raspberry Pi</span>

 - **Web scraper of autotrader website**

 Wanted to have a go at web scraping and improve my python skills.
 Spent a day playing around with web scraping using Selenium to scrape a car sales website and extract a spreadsheet to compare all the cars extracted from.
 More info on my GitHub repo [here](https://github.com/AmeliaES/cars).